serenity-js/serenity-js/documentation/website/src/handbook/thinking-in-serenity-js/the-trouble-with-test-scripts.md

 ## Summary

 As you can see, even though Protractor, WebDriver and other similar tools are excellent at automating low-level interactions with the system under test, their APIs are simply too low-level to express the business intent behind those interactions.
-Also, using tools like that directly in our tests leads to an implementation that's full of noise, distractions and accidental detail.
+Also, using tools like that directly in our tests leads to an implementation that's full of noise, distractions, and accidental detail.

 The Page Object(s) Pattern addresses some of the problems but falls short if what you want is a test automation system that's easy to extend, maintain and scale to multiple projects and teams.